76ers rally to win 133-130, snap Bucks' 16-game streak

 76ers rally to win 133-130, snap Bucks’ 16-game streak

+Not the loss of two starters.
+Not an 18-point deficit late in the third quarter.
+Not even the fact they were facing the NBA’s hottest team on the road.

-MILWAUKEE (AP) — Joel Embiid made a go-ahead 3-pointer with 41.4 seconds left and the Philadelphia 76ers rallied from an 18-point deficit to beat Milwaukee 133-130 on Saturday, snapping the Bucks’ 16-game winning streak.
+Joel Embiid made a go-ahead 3-pointer with 41.4 seconds left and the 76ers rallied to beat Milwaukee 133-130 on Saturday night, snapping the Bucks’ 16-game winning streak.

+“You find something that works and you try to stick with it,” said James Harden, who had 38 points, 10 assists and nine rebounds.
+“We found something late, in that fourth quarter, and we just stuck with it.
+We got some stops and things changed for us.”

-The 76ers trailed 125-121 before James Harden, who scored a game-high 38 points, hit a 3-pointer with 1:21 left.
-After Giannis Antetokounmpo missed a shot from around the basket, Embiid sank a 3-pointer that gave Philadelphia its first lead of the second half.
+The 76ers trailed 125-121 before Harden hit a 3-pointer with 1:21 left.
+After Antetokounmpo missed a shot from around the basket, Embiid sank a 3-pointer that gave Philadelphia its first lead of the second half.

+“I had to make it, being down one at that point,” Embiid said.
+“I had to do it.”

 After Jrue Holiday missed a 3-point attempt with 25 seconds remaining, the 76ers went 6 of 6 from the line the rest of the way to seal the victory.